 About Extra Good

-We aren’t your typical management consultants, because we understand that it takes more than a good plan to achieve results.
-We turn ideas into action, and action into results.
+We aren’t your typical management consultants, because we understand that it takes more than a good plan to achieve results. we turn ideas into action, action into results, and results into resources.

-We are a capacity-building consulting firm that maximizes our clients’ ability to achieve their goals through hands-on consulting, project implementation support, and accessible, custom resources.
-We help our clients better help their clients by fostering dialogue, moving beyond assumptions and channeling mission work through the lens of social justice.
-We provide our clients the focus and support that makes big visions manageable.
-Simply put, we help nonprofits identify, focus and execute on the systems, programs and projects that will help them do more good.
+We are a capacity-building consulting firm that maximizes organizations’ ability to achieve their goals through proven program optimization and evaluation tools.
+We help you better help your clients by fostering dialogue, moving beyond assumptions and channeling mission work through the lens of social justice.
+We provide our clients the focus and support that makes big visions actionable.
+Simply put, we help nonprofits identify, focus and evaluate the systems, programs and projects that will help them do more good.

 Who We Are

 Extra Good co-founders Josh Kravitz and Lindsey Barnett are experienced nonprofit leaders with a broad range of expertise across nonprofit sectors.
 Just as importantly, we deeply understand the joys and challenges of mission-driven work.
-We’re a close-knit team with complementary skillsets and a deep network of trusted consulting partners, and we’re committed to promoting social justice through our work and the work of our clients.
+We’re a close-knit team with complementary skillsets and a deep network of trusted consulting partners.

 Lindsey has extensive, proven experience working collaboratively to promote best practices in humanitarian aid throughout her career.
 With almost 20 years of dedication to promoting social justice in the U.S. and abroad, she has acquired a wealth of knowledge and perspective on the need for continued improvement in nonprofit efficacy and the power of shared knowledge to innovate philanthropy.